 As you have seen, there’s a wide variety of vegetables to choose from.
 The ones we recommend the most are those in the cruciferous family.
 Others can be perfect companions.

 With a bit of olive oil or balsamic vinegar, your prostate-healthy salad will be ready.
-However, your preventative strategy won’t be complete without considering a few extra facts.
+However, your preventive strategy would be incomplete without taking into account a few additional facts.

 Other ways to naturally reduce risk of BPH

 If you’re worried about your prostate, there are many things you can do besides eating vegetables.
 Your diet is a great place to start, but we’re not limited to it.
 In this section, we will provide helpful information to improve your prostate health.
 It will be appropriate if you want to know how to prevent prostate problems or want to relieve urinary symptoms.

 Even prostate cancer patients may find a significant benefit.
 They can combine these natural ways with the therapeutic options recommended by a healthcare provider.
 However, they should always inform their doctor before making any change to their diet or supplementation.

 Cut out dairy

-Animal protein has been linked with several diseases, including prostate cancer.
+Animal protein has been associated with several diseases, including prostate cancer.
 However, dairy is high in calcium, and it is not bad by itself.
 You need around 700 mg of calcium per day.
 But these can be obtained from different sources, not only milk and dairy food.

 Broccoli and cabbage are great alternative sources of calcium.
 Nuts and soya beans also provide this nutrient.
 So, you will be fine if you reduce your dairy intake as long as you consume these alternative sources.